Great Mosque of Herat: Timurid Rulers

 After 1397, the Timurid rulers redirected Herat's growth towards the northern part of the city.
-This suburbanization and the building of a new congregational mosque in Gawhar Shad's Musalla marked the temporary end of the congregational mosque's patronage by a monarchy.
+This suburbanization and the building of a new congregational mosque in Gawhar Shad's Musalla, marked the temporary end of the congregational mosque's patronage by a monarchy.
 Under Shah Rukh (1405–1444), the mosque was repaired.
 The ground plan remained, but exterior aspects were changed.
 The inner courtyard facades were decorated with mosaic of glazed tiles, including the name of Shah Rukh.
 Also, a marble mihrab was added to the west of the mosque.
 A mihrab is a niche in the wall that indicates the direction of prayer to Mecca.

 Later, under the rule of Sultan Husayn Bayqara, his advisor Mir Ali-Shir Nava'i devoted himself to remodeling the mosque.
 He made structural changes to the propositions, such as lowering the Ghuridic archway at the southeast corner.
 He also added lateral archways on both sides at the level of the roof.
 In addition, he ordered mosaic tiles with geometric patterns to be applied to further parts of the mosque.
 The marble minbar with nine steps replaced the old wooden one.
 A minbar is a pulpit from which prayers are delivered.

+The Timurid period corresponds to the time of "greatest magnificence" for the Herat mosque.

 Mughal and Safavid Rulers

-The mosque was later given another renovation under the Mughal Empire.
+The mosque went through another renovation under the Mughal Empire.
 During this period, Prince Khurram (Shah Jahan) was fighting for control of the region against the Uzbek tribes, which were controlled by the Safavids.
 In this battle for Herat, the mosque, as well as the city of Herat itself, was considerably damaged.